A closer look at dark matter production in exponential growth scenarios: Dark matter distribution after exponential production

+Here $q_{\rm init} = {m_{\Phi}}/{\left( 2\; [s(x_{\rm init})]^{1/3}\right)}$ and $B$ and $\sigma$ are parameters which depends on the specific details of $\Phi$ production and its decays to the dark matter.
+We consider $\sigma$ to be small such that the distribution is peaked around $q_0$ in our computation.
 As before, the initial dark matter density $Y_\chi(x=x_{\rm init})$ obtained from decay of $\Phi$ is assumed to be much smaller than its abundance today $Y_\chi(x=x_{\rm today})$, with exponential growth mechanism as the dominant source of dark matter abundance.
 Note that the decay of $\Phi$ is considered to be instantaneous in our analysis.
-With the initial distribution function in eqn.~(\ref{eqn:distributionfun-decay}), we can estimated the final distribution function, using the toy model in section~\ref{sec:model} as:
+With the initial distribution function in eqn.~(\ref{eqn:distributionfun-decay}), we can solve the unintegrated Boltzmann equation to compute the final dark matter distribution function.
+We show our results in figure~\ref{fig:decay-distribution} for $q_0 = 1.5$ and $\sigma=0.5$.

-The growth function $P^\prime(q,x)$ for the toy model is given in eqn.~(\ref{eqn:Pprimetoymodel}).
-The dark matter relic abundance can be computed by evaluating zeroth moment of the distribution function as